winsoft666/veigar/README.md

 ## 2.2 Reject exceptions

 I don't like exceptions, so Veigar doesn't throw errors in the form of exceptions.
 Veigar actively catches all C++ standard libraries, msgpack, and boost exceptions, and returns them to the caller as return values.
-When the call fails (`!
-Ret. isSuccess() `), the error information stored in the `errorMessage` may be the exception information captured by Veigar.
+When the call fails (`!ret.isSuccess()`), the error information stored in the `errorMessage` may be the exception information captured by Veigar.

 ## 2.3 Asynchronous Call